Black Players In Baseball Make Up Less Than 10% Of The Sport Today. Why?

-Before purchasing a glove, bat, and other necessary equipment, he spent $275 to register his son for Little League.
+Before purchasing a glove, bat, and other necessary equipment, he spent $275 to register his kid for Little League.

 “I mean, there’s absolutely no interest, and that’s (where) I see baseball headed,” says the author.

-According to the SportsFitness Industry Association’s Topline Participation Report, baseball participation has increased by 20 percent from 2014, which was the year before the project was launched.
+According to the SportsFitness Industry Association’s Topline Participation Report, baseball participation has increased by 20 percent since 2014, which was the year before the initiative was launched.

 Tony Reagins, the Chief Baseball Development Officer, has put in place a number of programs that are focused on diversity.